Oscar-21/man2pdf/README.md

 This script does one two things:

-1.
+### Create a temporary pdf file from a `man` *page*
   - If Documentation exists on [OpenBSD manpages](https://man.openbsd.org) it will convert that `html` to a temporary pdf using `pandoc`
   - Else it will create a temporary pdf file using `man -t` and then processing that output with `ps2pdf`

+### Open the pdf immediately for viewing
-2. It will open the temporary pdf in a pdf viewer.
+It will open the temporary pdf in a pdf viewer.
 Currently it's hardcoded to open with with evince.

 ## How to use it